martinezdelprenois/string-decoder/README.md

 * s consists of lowercase English letters, digits, and square brackets '[]'
 * s is guaranteed to be a valid input
 * All the integers in s are in the range [1, 300]

+# How to run the Program

+Download the code and open the project folder and type the following instructions below

+'''shell
+python3 -m virtualenv env
+virtualenv env
+source env/bin/activate
+'''

+## To run the unit tests

+'''shell
+pip3 install unittest2
+python3 solution_test.py
+'''

+## To run the solution

+'''shell
+python3 solution.py
+'''